neverfap-deluxe/nfd-api/content/content_articles/EDIT--COM--C--improvements-i-have-noticed-from-my-300-day-porn-addiction-recovery-journey.md

 In particular, I no longer obsess over sex and I no longer view women as sex objects.

 A large part of this is as a result of my ambition in other areas of life.
 Like, now that I'm fully focused on my ambitions, I simply don't have time to think about women.

-I mean, I still think about my partner, but I certainly don't bother myself with obsessing over

 I mean, sure.
 I'm still a guy.
 I still love women.
 I still more-or-less want to have sex with every woman I see.
 I'm not denying that, and I'm sure most men feel the same way.

 The difference now is that I mentally don't ever get to that point.
 I don't waste my energy looking at women in public.
 I simply don't even have these thoughts.
 What purpose could they possibly serve to my self-development as a human being?

 And it doesn't matter if it's other men or women, they are simply human beings.
 Other people with thoughts and ideas, just like you.

 But I suppose this also highlights the nature of recovery.
 There is no such thing as being "recovered" in the sense that you'll never watch porn again, but it's also not a scary concept.

 It's a bit like hunger.
 You get hungry, then you eat, then you're no longer hungry for a period.
 Yet it's not something people freak out about, because it's viewed as an inherent part of life.

 Porn addiction is quite similar, except instead of hunger you have balance.
 You're in balance, then you do something or something happens which knocks you off balance, so you meditate in order to get back into balance again.

 The tricky part is convincing people that this is an inherent part of life, as opposed to some optional extra.

 Anyway, I'm sure this article came across as more of a motivated rant, rather than a dialectical concerning of convention.